UYSio/uysio.github.io-src/cv.md

 - datavis for various Global Retail Banks
 - turning Microsoft Project data into information
 - technologies include D3, Angular1/2, and the MEAN stack
+- Express framework for data upload, authentication and authorisation
 - CI/CD using CircleCI, Docker Hub/Cloud, and AWS

 ### Re-skill and game development